fioprotocol/fio-devhub/_docs/integration-guide/index.md

    * Select the 'Faucet' button
    * Paste in the FIO Public Key (created above)
    * Select the 'Send Coins' button
 4. You now have a FIO account with a Public key, a Private key, a FIO Address, and FIO tokens.
-This account can be used for testing Signed API calls.
+This account can be used for testing [Signed API calls]({{site.baseurl}}/pages/api/fio-api/#tag--Transactions).

 ## Phase 3: Integrate FIO

 FIO Protocol provides a variety of features that make it easier for wallet and exchange users to send and receive crypto.
-The following are common functionality groups and an estimate of the development effort to integrate them into your product.
+The following are common functionality groups and estimates of the development effort to integrate them into your product.

 |Functionality groups	|Dev description	|User benefit	|Dev effort|
 |---|---|---|---|